 - More points: 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel on up to $500,000 on these purchases per calendar year and 5X Membership Rewards® points on prepaid hotels booked with American Express Travel.
+Terms apply.

-- A larger lounge network, including access to Amex Centurion lounges, Priority Pass lounges and Delta Sky Clubs
+- A larger lounge network, including access to Amex Centurion lounges, Priority Pass lounges (enrollment required) and Delta Sky Clubs

 - Travel credits: Up to a $200 airline fee credit (enrollment required), up to $200 Uber Cash when you add the card to the Uber app

 If you are stuck between the two options, take a look at each card’s benefits to see which is more beneficial to you.

 For rates and fees of The Platinum Card® from American Express, please click here.